JulienGasparLopes/Sheltercraft/README.md

 - Add a basic advancement page to help using mod in standalone mode

+#### Miscellaneous

+- Add mod configuration
+- Blocks orientation : allow to place PotteryKiln and DryingRack in different orientations
+- Fix all sounds and animations
+- Remove experimental feature warning or use a different world generation

 #### Leather Working - Improvements

 - LeatherWorkerHammer (one more step to leather)
 - For IronAge: wooden tanningTub to have 4 rawhide at same time (4x less water and faster)
 - For mod integration: possibility to automate using create Press + WindTurbine

+#### Pottery - Improvements

+- Add pottery recipes (for more storage options ?
+Maybe food storage ?)

 #### Cooking and Food balancing

 - Still in early design phase
 - Make early food sources scarcer
 - Make cooking more important (bonuses ?
 Meals to stack bonuses ?)
-- Do not make it too complex
+- Do not make it too complex (e.g. no food decay)

 #### Copper and Bronze Age

 - Still in early design phase
 - Unlock copper tools and maybe bronze tools
 - Make iron a mid-game resource

-#### Miscellaneous

-- Remove experimental feature warning or use a different world generation
-- Add mod configuration